 - ice for mixing

 - cinnamon sugar, for rimming the glass

 - apple slice or cinnamon stick to garnish (optional)

-- Let cool completely and strain to remove ginger and cinnamon.
+- Let cool completely.
+When cool, strain to remove ginger and cinnamon sticks.

-- Prepare martini glass by wetting the rim with apple cider and then dipping in cinnamon-sugar.
+- Pour cinnamon sugar into a shallow bowl or plate.
+Prepare martini glass by wetting the rim with apple cider and then dipping in cinnamon sugar.

 - Add ice to martini shaker.
 Pour in cider and simple syrup.
 Shake for 10 to 15 seconds.

 - Pour into prepared glass.
 Garnish with apple slice or cinnamon stick.

 - Nutrition information is based on ingredients for one beverage (cider plus 2 tablespoons simple syrup) and does not include garnishes.